-Hand sanitizer.
+- Hand sanitizer.

-> - Coffee makers (household quality).
+- Coffee makers (household quality).
 The coffee maker becomes and remains the property of George Mason University.

-> - Paper plates, paper napkins and plastic cutlery (only for student groups in support of a particular event, reimbursed with food and beverage items through the Food and Beverage process.)
+- Paper plates and paper napkins (only for student groups in support of a particular event, reimbursed with food and beverage items through the Food and Beverage process.)

->

-> Student Clubs and Organizations
+Student Clubs and Organizations